 It is recommended to primarily use mechanical prevention methods.
-Chemical prevention methods may also be used with discretion for extensive, mostly monospecific perennial populations.
+Chemical prevention methods may also be used professionally and carefully for extensive, mostly monospecific perennial populations, as well as for remote and less accessible sites, in particular, such as archipelago areas.
 See regularly updated information on prevention methods in the species card for Japanese rose on the Invasive Alien Species Portal.